-register_output_renderer(datasette)
+register output renderer(datasette)

-datasette - Datasette instance You can use this to access plugin configuration options via datasette. plugin_config(your_plugin_name)
+datasette - Datasette class You can use this to access plugin configuration options via datasette. plugin_config(your_plugin_name)

 Allows the plugin to register a new output renderer, to output data in a custom format.
 The hook function should return a dictionary, or a list of dictionaries, which contain the file extension you want to handle and a callback function: